Japan: Fukushima water release worries local community – DW – 08/28/2023

 Reminder of a tragic event

-For others, the sudden increase in media coverage of the events of 2011 have reawakened traumatic memories that they have been trying to put behind them.
+For others, the sudden increase in media coverage of the events of 2011 has reawakened traumatic memories they have been trying to put behind them.

 Edited by: Srinivas Mazumdaru